suse-edge/edge-image-builder/docs/design/downloads.md

 ## EIB Deliverable Image Container Downloads

-These packages will are used by EIB to build the RTD image.
+These packages are used by EIB to build the RTD image.
 Some of these package binaries may be copied to the RTD image.

 Repository
 ```